etalab/transport-validator-python/README.md

 Setup
 -----

+ * Install virtualenv:
+`pip install --user virtualenvwrapper`

+ * Source it:
+`source /usr/local/bin/virtualenvwrapper.sh`

+ * Make a virtualenv:
+`mkvirtualenv datavalidator`

+ * Install dependencies
-Make a virtualenv and run `pip install -r requiremnts.txt`
+`pip install -r requiremnts.txt`

+You might have have to activate the virtualenv with:

+`workon datavalidator`

 Configuration
 -------------